 Proper identification and tracing of separate property assets is a highly litigated area of family law.
 It can also be one of the most complex.
 Separate property is generally defined as that property which was acquired before marriage or that which was acquired by gift or inheritance.
-Often, clients intermingle their separate property with property acquired during the marriage, thus losing its identification as separate.
+Often, clients intermingle their separate property with property acquired during the marriage, thus losing or complicating its identification as separate.

-To discuss any aspect of Texas asset tracing with our Houston community property lawyer, call 713-581-9021 or e-mail us.
+To discuss any aspect of Texas asset tracing with our Houston community property lawyer, call 713-568-3341 or e-mail us.